-Atlanta’s John Marshall will be considering the June test score for Fall 2020.
-The best way to apply using a later (April or June) LSAT score is to submit your completed application early, and indicate you are waiting for a future test score.
+At this time, Atlanta’s John Marshall will be considering the June LSAT score for Fall 2024.
+The best way to apply using a later LSAT score is to submit your completed application early, and indicate you are waiting for a future test score.
 This way, our team will be able to evaluate your application the minute scores are available.

 If you are disabled or have difficulty accessing our website, please call the Office of Admissions for assistance at (678) 916-2620.
 If you choose to apply via LSAC, please note that the LSAC website is not currently accessible for visually impaired applicants using screen readers.
 However, you may call the LSAC technical support services at (215) 968-1393 for assistance with completing the application through the LSAC website.